-When you are in Davis, you'll notice that it is more blue-collar than most other communities in America.
-38.52% of Davis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Davis is a city of sales and office workers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Davis who work in sales jobs (11.86%), office and administrative support (9.59%), and management occupations (9.42%).
+Davis is a blue-collar town, with 36.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Davis is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Davis who work in office and administrative support (11.23%), sales jobs (11.07%), and management occupations (8.67%).

-As is often the case in a small city, Davis doesn't have a public transportation system that people use for their commute.
+Davis is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Davis is a very ethnically-diverse city.
+Davis is an extremely ethnically-diverse city.
 The people who call Davis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Davis residents report their race to be White, followed by Native American.
-Important ancestries of people in Davis include Irish, English, German, Dutch, and Norwegian.
+Important ancestries of people in Davis include Irish, English, German, Dutch, and Italian.

 The most common language spoken in Davis is English.
 Other important languages spoken here include Spanish and Polish.